melanieclarke/asdf/docs/asdf/extending/converters.rst

 when some logic is required to select the tag to assign to a ``to_yaml_tree`` result:

-`Converter.select_tag<Converter>` - an optional method that accepts a complex Python object and a list candidate tags and returns the tag that should be used to serialize the object.
+`Converter.select_tag<Converter>` - an optional method that accepts a complex Python object and a list of candidate tags and returns the tag that should be used to serialize the object.

 `Converter.lazy<Converter>` - a boolean attribute indicating if this converter accepts "lazy" objects (those defined in `asdf.lazy_nodes`).
 This is mostly useful for container-like classes